Sahil-106/CIC/README.md

 ## Deployment

-This project is configured for easy deployment to [Vercel](https://vercel.com).
-The `vercel.json` file in the root directory contains the necessary build and routing configuration for deploying the Flask application as a serverless function.
+This project is configured for easy deployment to Render.

+Additionally The `vercel.json` file in the root directory contains the necessary build and routing configuration for deploying the Flask application as a serverless function on Vercel.

 ## License